RAvdek/legendrian_links/README.md

 ## Features

-- Compute Z indices of pure chords.
+- Process disks into differentials for LCH and RSFT with Z/2Z coefficients.
 - Introduce t coordinate in differentials.
-- Gradings for cyclic words (of not necessarily chords) and put into table.
-- Process disks into differentials for LCH and RSFT with Z/2Z coefficients.
 - Compute numbers of Z/2Z augmentations.
 Should be in a new module.
 - Process disks into differentials for LCH and RSFT with Z coefficients.
 - Ability to reverse orientations on link components.